danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/EfficientNet.md

 In fact, by only scaling one dimension (inevitably increasing flops), we reach a plateau around 80% accuracy
 ![[Pasted image 20230718225926.png]]
 In the graph below, width is increased.
-The other two parameters viariation changes depending on the color of the line.
+The other two parameters variation changes depending on the color of the line.
 The red line represent variation in all dimensions, and is able to reach the highest score, while also using less flops than other ones:
 ![[Pasted image 20230718230119.png]]
 ### Compound scaling coefficient